gioelegentile/GranulO/README.md

 ```
 You can run GranulO on OWL schemas which represent binary or ternary relations.
 If you want to test GranulO on a ternary relation, you simply have to fill the blank parameters.
 Otherwise, the process will be executed by considering the relation as binary.
 There are no other possible configurations.

+## Test ontology ##

+Hotel.owl is an ontology used for testing the information granulation method.
+The result is save in gHotel.owl

 ## **Notes** ##

 - The python application only accept ontologies in OWL/XML syntax.
 Jena needs ontologies in RDF/XML syntax instead.
 So you will need two versions of the same ontology.